“When the winds of change blow, some people build walls and others build windmills.”

 Instead, build your own windmills.
 Use your time wisely.

 - Brush up on new marketing strategies.
-Go over you current strategies and see if you can make any improvements to wrangle in new clients or sell more books.
+Go over your current strategies and see if you can make any improvements to wrangle in new clients or sell more books.

-- Follow up with potential clients.
-If you’re a writer for hire, you should have a list of possible clients, ones that queried you but never hired you.
+- If you’re a writer for hire, follow up with potential clients.
+You should have a list of possible clients, ones who queried you but never hired you.
 This is the time to reconnect.

 - Brush up on your writing skills.
-Take a class or a workshop, go to a writing conference, if you’re able.
+Take a class or a workshop, or attend a writing conference if possible.
 Always keep your writing moving forward.

 There are always things you can do to move forward in your writing career.
 Build those windmills!